wp-plugins/affiliates/readme.txt

 == Changelog ==

+= 1.3.7 =
+* added [affiliates_hits] and [affiliates_visits] shortcodes
+* fixed bug when affiliate is selected on Visits & Referrals screen when affiliate is given in filters
+* fixed bug in Affiliates & Referrals screen when date and affiliate is given in filters

 = 1.3.6 =
 * added the option to change the default Affiliates URL parameter name from 'affiliates' to something else
 * added Affiliates URL parameter name option to options page